Posted on July 11, 2016

 possible, which also makes the code easy to read.

-Due to the internal hashing used in dask (which is extensible!), duplicate computations are avoided.
+- Due to the internal hashing used in dask (which is extensible!), duplicate

 while dask collections are mostly immutable.
 After playing around with a few